ausgerechnet/spheroscope/README.md

     python -m pip install pipenv
     pipenv install --dev

-which creates a virtual environment and installs all required packages.
-The [Pipfile](Pipfile) is set to require Python3.9, you can change this e.g. via
+which creates a virtual environment and installs all required packages specified in the [Pipfile](Pipfile).

-    pipenv install --dev --python 3.8

 Alternatively, you can use [setup.py](setup.py) or the [complete requirements file](requirements-complete.txt).